CRUD actions in Angular Schedule component

 import 'zone.js';

-Inserting events into database at server-side
+Inserting events into a database at the server-side

 While adding the normal or recurring events to the Scheduler, insert action takes place and the following code example describes how to add a new event into database at server side.